-Supervision of interns is aligned with the APPIC expectations for internship supervision.
+Supervision of interns is aligned with the APPIC and APA expectations for internship supervision.
 The program training director and internship supervisors are licensed and certified psychologists.
 Intern supervision is provided by staff members of the internship agency or by qualified affiliates of that agency who carry clinical responsibility for the cases being supervised.
 Supervision is provided with the specific intent of dealing with psychological services rendered directly by the intern.
 Depending on clinical needs, increased hours of supervision are expected.
 The required supervision hours are provided through face-to-face individual supervision.

 Evaluation of Interns

 Interns are provided formative feedback at least four times during the internship year.
 Each intern receives informal verbal feedback, discussion, and a short written paragraph twice a year.
 Each intern also receives formal written evaluation twice a year.
 Specifically, supervisors complete a formal evaluation form aligned with MMPIC aims and competencies.
 These data are aggregated by the training director and shared with supervisors.

 To ensure continuous program improvement, training directors review intern outcomes and products to ensure intern performance meets the aims and expectations of the program.
 Interns also provide feedback about the internship activities they complete and the supervision they receive, and this information is used to promote growth over time.
 Specifically, the training director gathers intern satisfaction data on training sites twice a year using the Intern Evaluation of Training form.
 Should intern satisfaction data reflect low scores at a site, the training director will seek additional intern feedback, and will then work with the site to address the mismatch in expectations.